Computerized Multimedia Classroom

 Video Viewing/Media Processing Area

 The Video Viewing/Media Processing Area is currently located at Room 008, Khol Hall.
-It is equipped with a projector, a screen, a DVD player, a VHS player, a streaming video reciever and a set of video digitizing devices.
+It is equipped with a projector, a screen, a DVD player, a VHS player, a streaming video receiver and a set of video digitizing devices.
 Hookups for both the Internet and the LCD projector are available.
-Students and instructors are allowed to use this area to preview video teaching materials or to convert analog vidoe/audio materials into digital formats for teaching purposes.
+Students and instructors are allowed to use this area to preview video teaching materials or to convert analog video/audio materials into digital formats for teaching purposes.